How important is Mental Training to your team’s success?

 “…The Art of Listening to one person at a time

-Keep your eyes open and mind on task
+Keep your eyes open and mind on the task.

 Slow down, calm down, or get some rest”